Theme: I will not be afraid.

-Fear is an emotion common to all of us.
-Sometimes fear is a gift—something that warns us of danger and prompts us to be on our guard.
-But that is not the kind of fear Liz and his friends are dealing with in this episode.
-They face some of the more common fears that kids experience—fear of the unknown, fear of a new challenge, or fear of punishment.
+We all feel fear.
+Sometimes fear is a gift—something that warns us of danger and keeps us on our guard.
+But that’s not the kind of fear Liz and his friends were dealing with in this episode.
+They faced more common fears: fear of the unknown, fear of a new challenge, or fear of punishment.
 Are any of those your fears?